GPUOpen-Tools/gpu_performance_api/BUILD.md

 * numbers: these are zero-based counter indexes referring to individual counters within the list of hardware counters
 * math operators: The supported operators are +, -, /, *
 * numeric literals: Numbers contained within parentheses are numeric literals (as opposed to counter indexes)
-* functions: The supported functions are: min, max, sum, and ifnotzero. "max and "sum" have variants that work on multiple items at once (i.e. sum16, sum63, etc.)
+* functions: The supported functions are: min, max, sum, ifnotzero. "max and "sum" have variants that work on multiple items at once (i.e. sum16, sum64, etc.)
 * hardware params: The supported hardware params are "num_shader_engines". "num_simds", "su_clock_prim", "num_prim_pipes", and "TS_FREQ"

 For more details, see the "EvaluateExpression" function in the [GPAPublicCounters.cpp](Src/GPUPerfAPICounterGenerator/GPAPublicCounters.cpp) file.